freddiejbawden/notes/exc/containers.md

 ### Security Concerns
 Due to the bad isolation, if you have a bad configuration a container can reaech out of its container to attack others

-If the host kernal is vulnerable, all the docker instances beecome vulnerable as well, this is not a concern with VMs as they have their own kernal
+If the host kernal is vulnerable, all the docker instances become vulnerable as well, this is not a concern with VMs as they have their own kernal

-Relying on external ecosystems means that untrusteed or outdated code could make it onto your container
+Relying on external ecosystems means that untrusted or outdated code could make it onto your container

+## Docker vs KVM

+Docker provides many useful faetures such as layerd image and NAT (network address translation) which makes it easier to create complex networks with than raw containers.
+Docker's AUFS (the light R/W layer) is very slow comapred to volumes, which means for high I/O applications there will be overhead due to Docker NAT.

+VMs can provide good performance however they suffer from their lack of confiurability.
+Good performance is dependent on how we manage pages, th CPU model and vCPU pinning.
+These factors can be tricky to configure in KVM.